-You also have to take into consideration the comfort of your customers when choosing booths and positioning them in your layout.
-For instance, when you’re combining a 24-inch table and a booth, a table with a cantilever base is usually your best option.
+You also have to take into consideration the comfort of your customers when choosing commercial booths and positioning them in your layout.
+For instance, when you’re combining a 24-inch table and a commercial booth, a table with a cantilever base is usually your best option.
 The bottoms of these tables are anchored to the wall and offer substantial support without taking away from your guest’s leg room.

 And the legroom is certainly a key consideration when choosing a booth since the principal reason many customers object to booths is that they find them uncomfortable.
 The comfort of the seats themselves is also an important point to keep in mind.
-If customers do not want to sit in the booths and instead choose tables with chairs, it’s almost equivalent to not having the booths at all.
+If customers do not want to sit in the commercial booths and instead choose tables with chairs, it’s almost equivalent to not having the booths at all.

 Careful Booth Positioning

 Another important point to think about when laying out your booth positions in your dining space is where they will be relative to doors, hallways and other entrances or exits.
 If your restaurant is located in an area where it’s especially windy, cold or rainy, you don’t want a booth too close to the doors leading outside.
-Similarly, positioning the booths too near to the restrooms means people will have other guests passing by them throughout their meal.
+Similarly, positioning the commercial booths too near to the restrooms means people will have other guests passing by them throughout their meal.

 Selecting and laying out the booths for your restaurant dining room can have a huge impact on whether your guests are comfortable and satisfied – which in turn influences their decision about whether they should come back again.
 While your booths need to be cost-effective and carefully laid out for space you have available, it’s essential that you make choices that do not damage your bottom line by turning off customers.
 But with all the options to choose from, it shouldn’t be hard to find something that’s right for your business.